thangchung/shopping-cart-k8s/README.md

 - .NET Core SDK
 - NodeJS

+> ### Disclamation
+> - Should run powershell script to create `minikube` machine in `C:` drive
+> - Should open Hyper-V for creating `minikube` machine, otherwise it will throw an exception that it couldn't find out `minikube` machine in Hyper-V

 ### Setup Kubernetes
 - Using minikube for Windows in this project, but you can use Mac or Linux version as well